 From epidemiology to nuclear waste storage, AI, and climate modelling, the sold out three-day conference presented a plethora of recent advances made in the many areas of applied mathematics.

-Delegates had the opportunity to hear talks and attend minisymposia on topics such as making lithium-ion batteries more efficient, designing high performance robotics and applying mathematics to understand our changing climate.
+The conference delegates had the opportunity to hear talks and attend minisymposia on topics such as making lithium-ion batteries more efficient, designing high performance robotics and applying mathematics to understand our changing climate.

 The high quality of research and scientific innovation presented at the BAMC conference stems from the UK’s leading role in applied mathematics, and the universal importance of the techniques and approaches within the field.